mastodon/documentation/content/en/admin/moderation.md

 ### Limit {#limit-user}

 A limited account is hidden to all other users on that instance, except for its followers.
 All of the content is still there, and it can still be found via search, mentions, and following, but the content is invisible publicly.
+Limiting was previously known as "silencing".

 At this moment, limit does not affect federation.
 A locally limited account is _not_ limited automatically on other servers.
 Account limitations are reversible.